 Do women in the company leave around certain ages?
 What are the barriers for them returning to work?
 Do people of color generally leave the company after three months, six months, a year?
 After they’ve failed to land promotions?
 What is causing your turnover and has it anything to do with a lack of inclusive culture?

-Software integration systems like Employee Cycle have the ability to create a diversity dashboard for your team.
-It takes the guesswork and manual work out of monitoring your departmental diversity.
+HR analytics software systems like Employee Cycle have the ability to create a diversity dashboard for your team utilizing HR system integrations companies already use.
+It takes the guesswork and manual work out of monitoring your departmental diversity and automates the analytics process.

 When you understand the numbers and slowly work to improve, the intentionality will improve all aspects of your business, from leadership to employee engagement to organizational culture.